Avel Gordly: Political office

-Recent work
+Later work

-After retiring from the legislature, Gordly joined the faculty of Portland State University as an associate professor in the Black studies Department.
+After retiring from the legislature, Gordly joined the faculty of Portland State University as an associate professor in the Black Studies Department.
 In collaboration with historian Patricia A. Schechter, she co-authored her memoir, Remembering the Power of Words (2001, ISBN 0-87071-604-2), published by Oregon State University Press in 2011.

 In honor of her legacy, Dr. Schechter and Dr. Carmen Thompson established the Avel Louise Gordly Scholarship for Oregon Black Women, which supports Black female graduates of Oregon high schools attending an Oregon or a historically Black college or university.

-In 2017, Gordly was awarded an honorary Doctor of Humane Letters by Portland State University.
+In 2017, Gordly was awarded an honorary doctorate in Humane Letters by Portland State University.

 The City of Portland declared March 30, 2022, Avel Louise Gordly Day in recognition of her lifetime of public service.

+Personal life and death

+Gordly had one son, Tyrone Wayne Waters (born 1966), who is a Navy veteran and mental health advocate.
+Gordly spoke publicly about the challenges of balancing motherhood, mental health, and public life.

+Gordly died in Portland on February 16, 2026, at the age of 79.